Dutroux's ex-wife to be freed, sent to Belgian convent

 The crimes also raised questions about the negligence of police and possible complicity of justice authorities.

-In 1996, 300,000 people dressed in white, the colour of innocence, marched through Brussels to demand reforms of the political and judicial systems.
+In 1996, 300,000 people dressed in white, the color of innocence, marched through Brussels to demand reforms of the political and judicial systems.

 In a sign of how sensitive the case remains, about 93 percent of respondents to an online poll by broadcaster RTL said Martin was being released too early.